 The consideration payable by each of the TG Optionholders for the grant of the put option is ZAR 1.
-During the year ended 31 March 2012, no put options were exercised by the TG Optionholders.
+During the years ended 31 March 2013 and 2012, no put options were exercised by the TG Optionholders.

 The put options granted by the Company are classified as derivative financial instruments and stated at fair value.